eally-root/vtbuster_reinforced/README.md

 # Virustotal Buster

-VTBuster python script for getting malware hashes, encyrption types, tags and more...
+VTBusterReinforced python script for getting malware hashes, encyrption types, tags and more...

 I made this script specified to 5 user(thor, dnwls0719, intezervt, Sentoryn, Alinvirusnever) but you can edit what user you want.